Naitreey/notes-and-knowledge/cs/html-css/language.rst

   * space-evenly

 - align-items.
-On one flex line, this determines the alignment of flex items in cross axis direction.
+On a flex line, this determines the alignment of flex items in cross axis direction.

+  specified values:

+  * normal.
+For flex items, behaves like ``stretch``.

   * flex-start